USC Faces Lawsuits, Calls For Resignation Over Alleged Sexual Abuse By Gynecologist

 The school says it did not uncover any evidence of criminal behavior.
 And the university's provost denies that there was a cover-up.

 The lawsuits are blistering.
 They go into graphic detail about Tyndall's alleged practices, such as fully nude exams that were not medically necessary, and digital penetration that did not resemble a routine gynecological exam.
-In one case a woman alleges that Tyndall placed his entire ungloved hand inside her vagina.
+In one case, a woman alleges that Tyndall placed his entire ungloved hand inside her vagina.

 Four women identified as "Jane Does" filed a suit in state court, describing Tyndall as a "serial sexual predator" who groped, leered at and touched women "for no legitimate medical purpose and for no other reason than to satisfy his own prurient sexual desires."

 Another suit in state court was filed by a woman who says she thought it was normal for her to be fully nude during the exam and for her doctor to comment on how her vagina felt because there was a chaperone in the room who did not express alarm.
-Then she followed the news coverage of Dr. Larry Nassar's abuse of young women and girls, and realized her experience had been similar.
+Then she followed the news coverage of Dr. Larry Nassar's abuse of young women and girls and realized her experience had been similar.

-A sixth woman, former graduate student Lucy Chi, filed a class-action in federal court alleging that USC knew and did nothing.
+A sixth woman, former graduate student Lucy Chi, filed a class action suit in federal court alleging that USC knew and did nothing.
 "USC nurses, chaperones and other staff members were regularly present in the examination rooms, observed the inappropriate sexual molestation, and took no steps to stop it as it occurred," the lawsuit states.

 In a statement published Monday, USC Provost Michael Quick apologized to the students who were mistreated and said faculty and staff have "every right to be angry" with the university's leadership.